NSAPH-Data-Processing/pm25_components_randall_martin/README.md

 |    8.10734 | 0.466201 | 0.958111 | 1.73319 | 2.34420 | 2.01851 | 0.466201 | 0.123487  | 52573 | 2000 |
 |    8.46975 | 0.477376 | 1.030934 | 1.81464 | 2.44444 | 2.07887 | 0.477376 | 0.150484  | 52542 | 2000 |

-You can copy and paste this table into your README file.
+## Exploratory Data Analysis (EDA)

-### The notebook file contains the basic exploration for Netcdf data and EDA for rasterization result.
+The accompanying notebook contains basic exploratory data analysis for the netCDF data and visualization of the rasterization results.

 Here is the example of coverage map for year 2018: